Zolmeister/promiz/README.md

 ```

 ### Notes
- - If your entire promise chain is comprised of syncronous functions, the promise will run syncronously
+ - The promise chain will try to run syncronoously if possible (technically this breaks spec, but it's much faster and so worth it)
+ - .then() runs faster than async.series() in micro benchmars, and is faster than the Q promise lib by about ~6x (see bench.js)

 ## Licence: MIT